Discover the seaside Mossel Bay and its surroundings (Part 2)

 We worked our way through the many restaurants and accommodations in Mossel Bay.
 Now it’s time to get busy with the tons of interesting and some unheard of activities that definitely will spice up your holiday.
 Here’s an extensive list of what to expect when you visit this coastal town:

-Groot Brak is one of the many smaller towns in Mossel Bay that’s living life slowly and it’s obviously, by choice.
+Groot Brak is one of the many smaller towns in Mossel Bay that’s living life slowly and it’s obvious, by choice.
 The name is derived by the brackish water of the Brak Rivers and has become a sought-after vacation spot for many tourists wanting to escape from it all.

 Get cakes At Home Baking

 Owned by Julia and Elsabe, At Home Baking is such a delight.
 It’s been said that they make one of the best milk tarts around so of course, we gravitated towards the store.
-Besides their infamous milk tarts, they have tons of homemade goodies from jams, rusks, biscuits and even miniature banana loafs!
+Besides their infamous milk tarts, they have tons of homemade goodies from jams, rusks, biscuits and even miniature banana loaves!

 Address: 20 Long Street, Bergsig, Groot Brakrivier | Hours: Monday to Saturday – 09:00 to 17:00.